sulo61/SimpleSwipeMenuLayout-SSML/README.md

 })
 ```

-### Dynamic menu width
+### Prepare swipe layout to work with bound data (add at the end of binding function)
 ```
-// only for dynamicMenuWidth=true (default), at the end of binding data in view holder itemView.swipeContainer.measureMenuWidth()
+itemView.swipeContainer.onFinishBindingData()
 ```

 ## 3. Licence